 They laid her on my chest, patted her, and a few seconds later, she was crying a nice healthy cry.
 Her cord was short, so I could not move her up to nurse yet, but it was such a glorious sensation to have that warm, slippery baby in my arms!

-And you feel like Wonder Woman.
 It blows my mind that the most common and natural event in the world is also the greatest and most sacred one.
 For weeks after this I wanted to run up and place a gold medal around the neck of every mother I saw, and whisper “I am in awe of you.
 How did you do it?”
 (No, really.
-I would be like “Honey, look at her, she has three children!
+I would be like “Look at her, she has three children!
 She’s my hero.” and start bawling.)

 I know it was intense, guys, but it was only three hours start to finish with twelve minutes of pushing.
 Twelve minutes!
 And so worth every one.